 It’s also from the Yellow Fortress that at the Holy Month of Ramadan, a cannon is fired after sunset to mark the end of fasting for the day.

-Park Princeva, Iza Hrida 7 – perfect panoramic spot to get lost in Sarajevo
+Park Princeva, Iza Hrida 7 – perfect panoramic spot in Sarajevo

 Park Princeva is basically a restaurant located on one of the hills in Sarajevo.
 Once you enter, go to the outdoor balcony where you can find some tables.
 It’s an absolutely perfect spot to drink tea and just forget about everything else but the sunset itself.
 From that spot, you will see the whole centre of Sarajevo as well as some of the surrounding mountains (e.g. Barice village).

-Hotel Hecco Deluxe, Ferhadija 2 – the best panoramic spot to drink coffee in Sarajevo
+Hotel Hecco Deluxe, Ferhadija 2 – the best panoramic viewpoint in the heart of Sarajevo and the best place to drink coffee in Sarajevo

 If you want to see the panorama of Sarajevo while being it the heart of the city, Hotel Hecco Deluxe is the right choice.
 It’s located on Ferhadija street, just at the Eternal Flame in Sarajevo.
 All you need to do is to take a lift, go to the top and enjoy the views.